lyapschaff/test_website/content/pages/donate.md

 title: Donate
 menu:
   main:
-    weight: 2
+    weight: 3
 ---

 <br>
 We welcome contributions to support the development of ALF and our efforts to grow ALF's user community.
-Please also consider joining ALF e.V.
+Please also consider <a href="/pages/join">joining</a>  ALF e.V.

 <p> </p>